Swain Research Group

 4. Additively Manufactured Metal Alloys and Coating Systems for Corrosion Control.
 The student will research the preparation of additive manufactured (AM), or 3D printed metal alloys.
 AM is the process of fabricating objects layer-by-layer, as opposed to traditional subtractive manufacturing technologies.
 We seek to under-stand how the surface texture, alloy microstructure, and elemental composition affect the electrochemical behavior of AM aluminum, steel, and titanium alloys prepared by selective laser melting and fused-filament fabrication methods.
 It is also of interest to learn how surface pretreatments and coating systems mitigate corrosion on these alloys.
 Electrochemical methods, various microscopies and surface science tools are being used for material and surface characterization.
 This project is collaborative with colleagues in the Department of Chemical Engineering and Material Science, and the Fraunhofer USA Center Midwest (CMW).
 Data below are for the titanium alloy, Ti-6Al-4V, prepared by fused filament fabrication.

-Research in the group is presently funded, in some cases collaboratively, by grants from the Army Research Office, Office of Naval Research, Honeywell/DoE, and the National Institutes of Health.
+Research in the group is presently funded, in some cases collaboratively, by grants from the Office of Naval Research, Honeywell/DoE, and the National Institutes of Health.